jainnielyn/100-days-of-code/r2-log.md

 Learned about async callbacks, went back to the mini audio player to display a Toast message after audio is finished playing.
 Spent a little time wondering why it wasn't working, realized had to include `show` to display message.
 `Toast.makeText(this, "Song finished playing!", Toast.LENGTH_SHORT).show();`

+Implemented cleaning up resources after each audio file is played, and before each instantiation of mediaPlayer, in case user taps multiple list items in rapid succession.
+Audio should cut off the previous audio to play the next audio.

 ### R1D8
 ### R1D9